gabriel-guelfi/splitphp/README.md

 ***PS: For more information visit the [Official Documentation](http://docs.dynamophp.org)**

 ### Presets ###
-There are some presets, which consist of packages of *Services*, *Rest Services* and some *SQL* sometimes.
-They are already pre-built functionalities often used in systems,that you can import inside your application without having to develop'em every time.
+There are some presets, which consist of packages of *Services*, *Rest Services* and some *SQL*.
+They are already pre-built functionalities often used in systems, that you can import inside your application without having to develop'em every time.
 Here are some that I created myself:

 * [IAM](https://github.com/gabriel-guelfi/IAM)
 * [Utils Service Pack](https://github.com/gabriel-guelfi/Utils-Service-Pack)